I believe illegal activity is occurring within my home. What can I do?

 Step 3: Request a Civil No Contact Order from the Courts

 If you are facing verbal, physical or sexual abuse from a housemate, landlord, guest, neighbor, or acquaintance, you should file for a Civil No-Contact Order, commonly referred to as a restraining order.
 There are no filing fees for requesting a protective order, and you are not required to have an attorney.
 However, the process of obtaining a protective order does require you to fill out legal documents in as much detail as possible.
 You will also need to attend a court hearing, where you will have to show that the defendant (or the person you are filing the order against) has committed acts that warrant the protective order.
 More information can be found here.
-If signed by a judge, send copies of the order to Alcove and we will have a team member come out and change the locks and access code.
+If signed by a judge, send copies of the order to our support team at support@alcoverooms.com and we will assist the landlord in changing the locks and access code.

-Contact the Tenant Support Team by emailing support@alcoverooms.com to request an inspection.
-If an Alcove team member is witness of illegal activities or drugs we can move forward with a Lease Violation and Notice to Quit.
-Should the offending party not comply, Alcove will attempt to move forward with a formal eviction through the courts.
+Contact the landlord via your support portal, or our Tenant Support Team by emailing support@alcoverooms.com to request an inspection.
+If the landlord or an Alcove vendor is witness of illegal activities or drugs, we are then able to move forward with a Lease Violation and Notice to Quit.
+Should the offending party not comply, we will work closely with the landlord to move forward with a formal eviction through the courts.

 It is important to note the following:

-• Alcove does not promise or ensure anonymity of those escalating the concerns.
+• Alcove cannot promise or ensure anonymity of those escalating the concerns.
 We will not directly name the requestor, but given the nature of co-living anonymity cannot be promised

-• Alcove is required to provide advance notice to housemates before entering the property.
+• Landlord is required to provide advance notice to housemates before entering the property.
 This does give the offending party time to hide or remove the illegal items before the inspection occurs.

 • Any inspection will need to be scheduled in advance and will occur during work hours (~9AM to ~6PMEST).